srossitto79/AgentLlama007B/README.md

 AgentLlama007B is an open-source project released under the MIT license.
 You are free to use, modify, and distribute it as per the terms of the license.

----

-Feel free to replace `insert_logo_image_link_here` with the actual link to your project's logo.
-This revised readme provides a more structured and user-friendly introduction to AgentLlama007B and makes it easier for users to get started.